 After an initial warning semester, any student whose semester GPA or Completion rate doesn't meet the requirements for his/her degree and/or classification is placed on academic suspension.
-A student whose semester GPA and rate of completion meet the requirements but whose cumulative GPA and rate of completion do not meet the requirements will be placed on Academic Probation.
-It is possible to be on Academic Probation and Financial Aid suspension during this semester.
-After a semester on Academic Probation, a student whose cumulative GPA and rate of completion do not meet the requirements is placed on academic suspension.
+A student whose semester GPA and rate of completion meet the requirements but whose cumulative GPA and rate of completion do not meet the requirements may remain on Academic Warning.
+It is possible to be on Academic Warning and Financial Aid suspension during this semester.
+After a second semester on Academic Warning, a student whose cumulative GPA and rate of completion do not meet the requirements is placed on academic suspension.

 The suspension will last for a period of one semester, and the student must reapply for admittance and must meet any standards mandated by the Admissions Committee at that time.
-Students reentering from Academic Suspensions will be readmitted on Academic Probation, will be guided by an approved academic plan, and will not qualify for Federal Financial Aid or institutional scholarships until they meet appropriate GPA and Rate of Completion requirements.
+Students reentering from Academic Suspensions will be readmitted on Academic Warning, will be guided by an approved academic plan, and will not qualify for Federal Financial Aid or institutional scholarships until they meet appropriate GPA and Rate of Completion requirements.